 | Fortune-telling apps | Explicitly named — removal risk if not attracting users |

-If your app falls into any of these, you're not just facing rejection on submission — you're facing removal from a store you're already on.
+If your app falls into any of these categories, you are not merely facing rejection at the point of submission — you are facing removal from a store where you are already listed.

-This means downloads are no longer just a growth metric.
-They're a compliance requirement.
+This means downloads are no longer simply a growth metric.
+They are a compliance requirement.

-When developers hear "I need more downloads or my app gets removed," the natural instinct is to fire up the cheapest keyword install campaign they can find and crank the volume to maximum.
+When developers hear 'I need more downloads or my app gets removed', the natural instinct is to launch the cheapest keyword install campaign they can find and push the volume to its limits.

-I see this in my DMs almost every day:
+I see this in my direct messages almost every day:

-The answer is always the same: Apple's algorithm doesn't just count installs.
-It analyzes them.
+The answer is always the same: Apple's algorithm does not simply count installs.
+It analyses them.

 Every install sends a signal.
-The question is whether that signal says "real user discovering a valuable app" or "bot farm delivering paid downloads."
-Not all keyword installs are created equal — and the difference between high-quality and low-quality installs has never mattered more.
+The question is whether that signal reads as 'a genuine user discovering a valuable app' or 'a bot farm delivering paid downloads.'
+Not all keyword installs are created equal — and the distinction between high-quality and low-quality installs has never been more consequential.

-Low-quality installs don't just fail to move your ranking — they can actively hurt it.
-And in Apple's new enforcement environment, being flagged for suspicious install behavior is the last thing any developer needs.
+Low-quality installs do not merely fail to improve your ranking — they can actively damage it.
+And in Apple's new enforcement climate, being flagged for suspicious install behaviour is the last thing any developer needs.

-You're trying to solve a "not attracting customers" problem.
-The wrong solution makes you look like you're manipulating customers.
-That's not a fix.
-That's a bigger problem.
+You are trying to address a 'not attracting customers' problem.
+The wrong solution makes you appear to be manipulating customers.
+That is not a remedy.
+That is a far greater problem.

-Most keyword install services optimize for one thing: volume per dollar.
-They source installs from wherever is cheapest — often low-retention accounts with minimal activity history, sometimes from regions that don't match your target market.
+Most keyword install services optimise for one thing: volume per pound spent.
+They source installs from wherever is cheapest — often low-retention accounts with minimal activity history, sometimes from regions that bear no relation to your target market.

 The result?
-Install spikes that look like a sudden burst from low-quality accounts, followed by silence.
+Install spikes that appear as a sudden surge from low-quality accounts, followed by silence.
 No engagement.
 No retention.
 No ranking movement.
 This pattern is a red flag to Apple's algorithm.

-Instead of optimizing for volume, they optimize for signal strength per install.
-Every install comes from verified, high-quality accounts that behave like real users.
+Rather than optimising for volume, they optimise for signal strength per install.
+Every install comes from verified, high-quality accounts that behave as genuine users would.

 | Standard Installs | Premium Installs |